How to Fix a Shallow Latch

 If your baby has a shallow latch, breastfeeding can be downright painful and your baby may not get enough milk.

-Some top lactation consultants from around the globe share how you can fix a shallow latch to make breastfeeding more comfortable and improve milk transfer.
+Some top lactation consultants from around the globe share their best advice on how you can fix a shallow latch to help you reach your breastfeeding goals.

 (this post may contain affiliate links)